 {313}

 the principle upon which he stands, and not the possession of the thing which is in question.
 He who possesses faith will never be cut off.
-In the Epistle to the Galatians, it is said, &#8220;After that faith came,&#8221; that is, after the establishment of that principle of relationship with God in place of law.
+In the Epistle to the Galatians, it is said, "After that faith came", that is, after the establishment of that principle of relationship with God in place of law.
 Now we stand by faith, that is the principle of our relationship; the goodness of God exercises itself towards those who find themselves there.
 I do not see that it is said that the grafting in is by real faith of the heart, although there be nought solid save that which is such. @Hebrews 6 supposes the participation of all the privileges of the Christian economy without real faith of the heart, and without fruit being borne to God, and I know not who would say that Simon the magician was not grafted in, although so soon cut off.
 It may be said, he believed; Yes.
-Yet just as all the professors of to-day believe, that is to say, like Christendom.
+Yet just as all the professors of today believe that is to say, like Christendom.
 In short, I find here in chapter 11 the principles of the administration of the economy, and not the state of individuals, although these principles, doubtless, are realised in the individuals who really believe in the gospel.
-He speaks not of faithful Gentiles, save in the sense in which one can call professors &#8220;faithful.&#8221;
+He speaks not of faithful Gentiles, save in the sense in which one can call professors "faithful".

-In general, the reply I made (p.
-28 of my last pamphlet) is sufficient as to pages 34 and 35: &#8220;the cutting off of Israel has been the reconciling of the world.&#8221; All the baptised are under the responsibility, in general, of the privileges of the economy, and will be judged *accordingly*; believers find their enjoyment therein, according to their faith.
+In general, the reply I made (page 28 of my last pamphlet) is sufficient as to pages 34 and 35: "the cutting off of Israel has been the reconciling of the world".
+All the baptised are under the responsibility, in general, of the privileges of the economy, and will be judged *accordingly*; believers find their enjoyment therein, according to their faith.
 I add, that Mr. Olivier is mistaken, when he says that the world can lose nothing.
-It is true that the world will enjoy other advantages during the millennium, far greater it may be; but the world now has the enjoyment of great advantages, which will be taken from it when the judgment takes place&#8212;when the Master of the house rises up and shuts to the door.
+It is true that the world will enjoy other advantages during the millennium, far greater it may be; but the world now has the enjoyment of great advantages, which will be taken from it when the judgment takes place -- when the Master of the house rises up and shuts to the door.
 If, by an act of divine judgment, the gospel can no longer be preached in any country, that country has lost a privilege; so it will be with the world.
 The world has not been grafted in, but the world has been placed in a new relationship towards God.
 Farther on, I will return to this point; in the meanwhile, I will cite a remarkable passage which applies to this subject (@Luke 2: 32); Christ has been a light for the revelation of the Gentiles.
 They were, before, so entirely in obscurity, that they were as if not in existence in the sight of God, not as to the judgment of the

 {314}